MaddieLupu/Data-Science-Projects-Portofolio/Diabetes Mellitus Prediction/README.md

 # Predict Diabetes Mellitus
-* Predicted whether a patient admited to ICU(Intensive Care Unit) has diabetes mellitus to help hospitals administer the appropriate medical treatment
+* Predicted whether a patient admited to ICU(Intensive Care Unit) has diabetes mellitus or not to help hospitals administer appropriate medical treatment
 * Cleaned the data, removed or imputed missing values, analysed relationships between variables and target variables
 * Engineered features
 * Performed SMOTE to balance the class distribution
+* Applied 3 models - Logistic Regresion, XGBoost and Random Forest
-* Optimised Xgboost model using GridsearchCV to find best parameters
+* Optimised Xgboost and Random Forest models using GridSearchCV

-_This analysis was done as part of the WIDS (Women in Data Science) kaggle competition and represents the collaborative effort of the team I was part of._
+_This analysis was done for WIDS (Women in Data Science) kaggle competition and represents the collaborative effort of the team I was part of._

 # Code and Resources
 - **Python Version:** 3.7